pavlo/docker-mysql/README.md

 Base image to run 5.6 MySQL database

-## Thanks to tumtumcloud
+## Thanks to tumtumcloud!

 This stuff is based on excellent `https://github.com/tutumcloud/tutum-docker-mysql` image.

 ## Features

-It creates two databases based on `MYSQL_DB` and `MYSQL_DB_TEST` environment variables.
-It also creates a user based on `MYSQL_USER` and `MYSQL_PASS` variables.
-The `root` with no password is also created but it allows to login from `localhost` only.
+At start time the image creates a MySQL database and a user for it.
+The database name and user credentials are passed in as envirnment variables as shown below.

+It can also create a second database, usually for tests which is sometimes handly if you need to run tests.
+Use `MYSQL_DB_TEST` envirnonment variable to give the test database a name.

 ## Environment variables

-`MYSQL_USER`: Set a specific username for the admin account (default 'admin').
+* `MYSQL_USER`: Set a specific username for the admin account (default 'admin').

-`MYSQL_PASS`: Set a specific password for the admin account.
+* `MYSQL_PASS`: Set a specific password for the admin account.

-`MYSQL_DB`: Database name
+* `MYSQL_DB`: Database name

-`MYSQL_DB_TEST`: Test database name
+* `MYSQL_DB_TEST`: Test database name

-`STARTUP_SQL`: Defines one or more SQL scripts separated by spaces to initialize the database.
+* `STARTUP_SQL`: Defines one or more SQL scripts separated by spaces to initialize the database.
 Note that the scripts must be inside the container, so you may need to mount them.

+## Build image

+`docker build -t yourid/mysql:latest .`

+## Run it

+Create data container:

+`docker create -v /var/lib/mysql --name mysql_data ubuntu:14.04`

+Run the MySQL container:

+`docker run -d \
+  --volumes-from mysql_data \
+  -p 3306:3306 \
+  -e "MYSQL_USER=auser" \
+  -e "MYSQL_PASS=apass" \
+  -e "MYSQL_DB=myappdb" \
+  yourid/mysql:latest